top of page

 • Stop eating sugar, white-flour products, greasy food, meat, eggs, cheese, excess vegetable oil, as well as rancid nuts and seeds.
 Totally avoid tobacco and those who use it.
 Because it restricts circulation, it will aggravate your condition.

-• Eat smaller meals (if necessary, eat them more frequently), and chew the food thoroughly.
+• Eat smaller meals and chew the food thoroughly.
 Do not eat late in the evening.
 Overeating can induce diabetes or increase it, once contracted.

 • Vegetable broths and fresh fruit are nourishing.
 A high-carbohydrate, high-fiber diet will reduce the need for insulin.
 (A low-fiber diet can bring on diabetes.)
 It will also lower the amount of fat in the blood.
 Get your protein from vegetable sources.